 The Jatun Cocha tour costs 60 soles and includes the park entry fee and ground transportation to the base of Lake Paron from Huaraz, Peru.
 I saw some people hiking to the base, which is several kilometers long.
 I wouldn’t want to use my energy and time just hiking to the base from a dirt road.
 To each their own.

 Jatun Cocha is at an altitude of 4150 metres.
 The highest I have ever been other than on an airplane or when my head is up in space.

 I personally despise hiking, but I still do it for the views and travel photos.
 Luckily, on this hike, I was nowhere near being the weakest link.
 One of the hikers provided me with cocoa leaves to keep my heart rate calm.
-Chewing on the cocoa leaves definitely helped, my heart was calm, as we ascended to 4400 metres for the views.
+Chewing on the cocoa leaves definitely helped, my heart was calm, as we ascended to 4400 metres for the picturesque landscape.
 It could also be the placebo effect.
 Ironically, the hiker that provided me the cocoa leaves was lagging behind.